byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 Process an auto-config token that you received from the "config manager" during an auto-config process through some reasonably secure communication channel outside of the MMS, e.g. SMS, smartphone messenger app, encrypted e-mail or phone call.
 Each signer gets their own distinct token.
 Treat any MMS auto-config tokens as confidential information.

-This will result in a message of type `auto-config data` to send your Bitmessage address and your Monero address to the manager.
+This will result in a message of type `auto-config data` to send your Bitmessage address and your ByteRub address to the manager.
 (Transmission of that message is already as secure as any later MMS message, as long as nobody else knows your token.)

 There is some tolerance in the way the MMS interprets entered tokens (e.g. they are not case-sensitive), and any typo will result in an invalid token with a high degree of probability and will be detected.